UNSW-oceanography/Useful_science_docs/ocean_heat_buget_roms.md

 <br>

 ## The ROMS diagnostic
-To obtain the OHB terms in ROMS you must use the diagnostic output.
-This output provides you all the necessary terms to close the heat budget.
-In terms of ROMS diagnostic outputs, the temperature rate of change is represented by the following equation:
+To obtain the OHB terms in ROMS, you must use the diagnostic output.
+This output provides all the necessary terms to close the heat budget.
+When considering the diagnostic outputs provided by ROMS, the rate of temperature change is represented by the following equation:

 temp_rate = temp_xadv + temp_yadv + temp_vadv + temp_xdiff + temp_ydiff + temp_vdiff

 Using these terms, you can close the budget in any selected area within your domain.
-You can replace temp_xadv + temp_yadv by temp_hadv and the same for diffusion, temp_xdiff + temp_ydiff by temp_hdiff.
-Following is a image showing the equivalency of temp_xadv+temp_yadv = temp_hadv.
+You can replace temp_xadv + temp_yadv with temp_hadv and similarly for diffusion, replace temp_xdiff + temp_ydiff with temp_hdiff.
+Following is an image showing the equivalency of temp_xadv + temp_yadv = temp_hadv.

 <br>